alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

 in the config file WEB-INF/config/opencms.properties.

 3.a.
-Manual configuration files update
+Important Note only for 6.x Updates: Manual configuration files update

 The automatic configuration files update from OpenCms 6.x to OpenCms 7.0 is working, but just for the essentials.